helmedeiros/blog/content/en/posts/2009-11-25-rod-johnson-tendencias-em-java-ee-como-serao-os-proximos-5-anos.md

 ---
-title: 'Rod Johnson: Trends in Java EE - What Will the Next 5 Years Look Like?'
+title: "Rod Johnson: Trends in Java EE - What Will the Next 5 Years Look Like?"
 author: helio
 layout: post
 date: 2009-11-25 13:07:38+00:00